Philistines

+The Philistines are generally identified with the "Peleset" appearing in ancient Egyptian records.
+This depiction of a Peleset warrior at Medinet Habu has also led to hypotheses that they were originally among the invading Sea Peoples, who contributed to the Late Bronze Age collapse.

+Map of Philistia (red) in the 9th century BC.
+The Philistines appear in the Hebrew Bible for their numerous armed conflicts with neighbouring Israel and Judah.

-Philistines (פְּלִשְׁתִּים; LXX Φυλιστιείμ; Philistaei) were ancient people who lived on the south coast of Canaan during the Iron Age in a confederation of city-states generally referred to as Philistia.
+The Philistines (פְּלִשְׁתִּים; LXX Φυλιστιείμ; Philistaei) were an ancient people who lived along the southern coast of Canaan during the Iron Age.
+Their territory was organized into a confederation of city-states known collectively as Philistia.
+They spoke the Philistine language, which is poorly attested, with debate ongoing among scholars as to whether the Philistines originally spoke an Indo-European language that gradually synthesized with the local Canaanite dialect continuum of the Northwest Semitic languages.

-There is evidence to suggest that the Philistines originated from a Greek immigrant group from the Aegean.
-The immigrant group settled in Canaan around 1175 BC, during the Late Bronze Age collapse.
-Over time, they intermixed with the indigenous Canaanite societies and assimilated elements from them, while preserving their own unique culture.
+There is evidence to suggest that the Philistine identity began developing through the arrival in Canaan of a Greek migrant group from the Aegean.
+These people are thought to have settled in Canaan around 1175 BC, amidst the Late Bronze Age collapse, and intermixed with the indigenous Canaanite societies, from whom they assimilated elements while preserving their own unique culture.

-In 604 BC, the Philistines, who had been under the rule of the Neo-Assyrian Empire (911–605 BC), were ultimately vanquished by King Nebuchadnezzar II of the Neo-Babylonian Empire.
-Much like the kingdoms of Israel and Judah, the Philistines lost their autonomy by the end of the Iron Age, becoming vassals to the Assyrians, Egyptians, and later Babylonians.
-Historical sources suggest that Nebuchadnezzar II destroyed Ashkelon and Ekron due to the Philistines' rebellion, leading to the exile of many Philistines, who gradually lost their distinct identity in Babylonia.
-By the late fifth century BC, the Philistines no longer appear as a distinct group in historical or archaeological records, though the extent of their assimilation remains subject to debate.
+In 604 BC, the Philistines, who had been under the rule of the Neo-Assyrian Empire (911–605 BC), were ultimately vanquished by Nebuchadnezzar II of the Neo-Babylonian Empire (626–539 BC).
+Much like neighbouring Israel and Judah, the Philistine confederation's autonomy was crushed by foreign forces by the end of the Iron Age, reducing them to be vassals of the Assyrians, the Egyptians, and later the Babylonians.
+Historical sources suggest that Babylonian armies under Nebuchadnezzar II thoroughly destroyed Ashkelon and Ekron in response to a Philistine revolt, and the associated exile of much of the Philistine population during this time caused them to lose their distinct identity in Babylonia.
+By the late 5th century BC, the Philistines no longer appear as a distinct group in historical or archaeological records, though the extent of their assimilation remains a subject of debate.

-The Philistines are known for their biblical conflict with the peoples of the region, in particular, the Israelites.
-Though the primary source of information about the Philistines is the Hebrew Bible, they are first attested to in reliefs at the Temple of Ramesses III at Medinet Habu, in which they are called the Peleset (𓊪𓏲𓂋𓏤𓏤𓐠𓍘𓇋𓍑), accepted as cognate with Hebrew Peleshet; the parallel Assyrian term is Palastu, Pilišti, or Pilistu (𒉺𒆷𒀸𒌓, 𒉿𒇷𒅖𒋾, and 𒉿𒇷𒅖𒌓).
-They also left behind a distinctive material culture.
+The Philistines are widely known for being mentioned in the Hebrew Bible in the context of their armed conflicts with the Israelites.
+While this is the fullest source of information on their presence and activities in the region, they are first attested to in reliefs at Egypt's Temple of Ramesses III, where they are referred to in the Egyptian language as the Peleset (𓊪𓏲𓂋𓏤𓏤𓐠𓍘𓇋𓍑), accepted as cognate with Hebrew-language Peleshet and parallel with Assyrian-language Palastu, Pilišti, or Pilistu (𒉺𒆷𒀸𒌓, 𒉿𒇷𒅖𒋾, and 𒉿𒇷𒅖𒌓).
+Some scholarship on Ancient Greece likewise identifies them with the Pelasgians.
+The Philistines also left behind a distinctive material culture.